slouloudis/reading-notes/rn4me-cssBasic-markdown.md

 ## Psuedo Classes & Selectors

-Psuedo selectors are special selectors used commonly in interactivity in the website.
+Pseudo selectors are special selectors used commonly in interactivity in the website.
 Used a lot in animation and transitions.
-There are a few key psuedo selectors:
+There are a few key pseudo selectors:

 ```
 An example: h2:hover {